judasgutenberg/twiboot_for_arduino/README.md

 As a compile time option (EEPROM_SUPPORT) twiboot also allows reading/writing of the whole internal EEPROM memory.
 The bootloader is not able to update itself (only application flash memory region accessible).

+## Modifications by Gus Mueller ##
+This version only requires an I2C connection to a master to reflash the sketch area of the Flash.
+This code uses two bytes beginning at EEPROM address 510 (decimal) to pass a "stay in bootloader" state to the bootloader so that the master can then send the new flash image.

+## Devices Supported ##
 Currently the following AVR MCUs are supported:

 AVR MCU | Flash bytes used (.text + .data) | Bootloader region size